cemtatli/Github-Profile-Search/README.md

-<h1 >Githıb Profile Search</h1>
+<h1 >GitHub  Profile Search</h1>

-<p>Welcome to the "Githıb Profile Search" repository.
-Github search box that works simply using the github user API</p>
+<p>Welcome to the "GitHub  Profile Search" repository.
+GitHub  search box that works simply using the github user API</p>

 <h3>Only with HTML and SCSS technology.</h3>